 Where should they be sent?

-Have all letters sent to
+Have all letters sent by the letter writer to

 Dr. F. Scott Kennedy